 The pillow must not be bulky and should never encroach on another passenger's space.
 Encroaching is not limited to the passenger footprint.
 For instance, ensure that the material is non-irritating and hypoallergenic since you may cause hypersensitivity in others.

-Take for example, lavender pillows smell great, but in a confined space, it may be overwhelming.
+Take for example, a lavender buckwheat pillow smells great, but in a confined space, it may be overwhelming.
 So, if you like how this scent calms you, use a light touch when you need to add some petals to your travel pillow filling.

 Here are some factors to consider: